 4.4 If at any time The Instructions are regarded by the Processor as unlawful (in breach of GDPR, other EU personal data protection regulation, or UK or EU member state national personal data protection regulation), the Processor shall notify the Controller without undue delay.

 4.5 Unless explicitly agreed otherwise in writing, the Processor may use all relevant technical and non-technical aids, including IT systems, subject to their appropriate security level (for instance fulfilment of GDPR article 32).

-4.6 Regardless of the termination of the Processor Agreement, clauses 13 (liabilities), 15.4 (termination window for processing) and 16 (dispute resolution) will remain in force after termination of the Processor Agreement.
+4.6 Regardless of the termination of the Processor Agreement, clauses 15.4 (termination window for processing) and 16 (dispute resolution) will remain in force after termination of the Processor Agreement.

-6.1.1 The Processor is responsible for implementing necessary (a) technical and (b) organisational measures to ensure an appropriate security level.
+6.1.1 The Processor is responsible for implementing necessary (a) technical and (b) organisational measures to ensure an appropriate security level to protect personal data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure, or unauthorized access.
 The measures must be implemented with due regard to the current state of the art, costs of implementation and the nature, scope, context and purposes of the processing and the risk of varying likelihood and severity to the rights and freedoms of natural persons.
-The Processor shall take the category of personal data described in appendix 1 into consideration in the determination of such measures.
+The Processor shall take the category of personal data described in Appendix 1 into consideration in the determination of such measures.

-6.1.2 Notwithstanding clause 6.1.1, the Processor shall implement the technical and organisational security measures as specified in (a) appendix 2 to this Processor Agreement.
+6.1.2 Notwithstanding clause 6.1.1, the Processor shall implement the technical and organisational security measures as specified in Appendix 2 to this Processor Agreement.

 6.1.3 The Processor shall implement suitable technical and organisational measures in such a manner that the processing by the Processor of personal data meets the requirements of the personal data regulation in force from time to the time of processing by the Processor.